 In early 2018, all it took was a solid whitepaper, an exciting industry and the potential for a huge return.

 Today, the hype around crypto has cooled and many ICOs fail to reach their softcap.

 Having worked with agencies, blockchain startups and ICOs, I've been lucky to tackle many of the challenges that token offerings face.
 Below I have listed the ten most important things to keep in mind.

 Your bounty program is one of the most powerful weapons in your marketing arsenal.

-In general it will comprise valuable actions that are rewarded with a payment.
+A bounty program comprises valuable actions that are rewarded with a payment.
 As an example, you might say that a Youtube review of your ICO is valuable.
-In order to incentivize users to create this kind ofcontent, you could have a bounty program which rewards high quality Youtube reviews with X amount of your tokens.
+In order to incentivize users to create this kind of content, you could have a bounty program which rewards high quality Youtube reviews with X amount of your tokens.

 You'll be surprised by how many people will start creating content for you.
-As the amount of content increases, so will the visibility of your ICO, providing a nice bump to your metrics.
+As more and more bounty hunters publish content, the visibility of your ICO will skyrocket, providing a nice bump across your metrics.

 Of course, Youtube reviews are just one form of content.
 Others include:

 - Creating original blog posts about your ICO

 - BitcoinTalk Signature Campaign